BeamIO-Inc/resippy/README.md

 REmote Sensing and Image Processing in PYthon

 Tools to perform image processing with a focus on overhead and spectral remote sensing applications.
 Some features include:
-Navigation from world coordinate to camera pixel coordinates and vice versa.
+Navigation from world coordinate to camera pixel coordinates Navigation from pixel coordinates to world coordinates Orthorectification
 Spectral matched filters
 Reading spectral libraries